 An atrial myxoma is a noncancerous tumor in the upper left or right side of the heart.
-It grows on the wall (atrial septum) that separates the two sides of the heart.
+It grows on the wall that separates the two sides of the heart.
+This wall is called the atrial septum.

 A myxoma is a primary heart (cardiac) tumor.
 This means that the tumor started within the heart.
 Most heart tumors start somewhere else.